marcelnoehre/advent-of-code/year2022/day10/README.md

 End of cycle 21: finish executing addx -1 (Register X is now 20) Sprite position: ...................###..................
 </code></pre>

-Allowing the program to run to completion causes the CRT to produce the following image:
+<p>Allowing the program to run to completion causes the CRT to produce the following image:</p>
 <pre><code>##..##..##..##..##..##..##..##..##..##..
 ###...###...###...###...###...###...###.
 ####....####....####....####....####....